-In order to file Chapter 11, your business must prove that it is currently generating steady revenue.
+To file Chapter 11, your business must prove that it is currently generating steady revenue.
 You must also submit a reorganization plan that outlines your strategy for repaying your debts and when you expect each debt to be paid off in full.
 Common examples of such strategies include selling off assets, re-financing long-term debts, taking out business loans, or selling shares of ownership.
-Your reorganization plan must be approved by the bankruptcy court along with your creditors.
+The bankruptcy court must approve your reorganization plan along with your creditors.

 What is Chapter 13 Business Bankruptcy?

-Chapter 13 business bankruptcy is basically Chapter 11 for smaller businesses.
-In order to file Chapter 13, you can’t owe more than $419,275 in unsecured loans or $1,257,850 in secured loans.
+Chapter 13 business bankruptcy is Chapter 11 for smaller businesses.
+To file Chapter 13, you can’t owe more than $419,275 in unsecured loans or $1,257,850 in secured loans.
 For this reason, Chapter 13 is used primarily by sole proprietors since they tend to have very few creditors.
 Those debt limits change periodically based on factors like inflation and the average cost of living.

 Earlier, we mentioned that sole proprietors are the only business entity that can have debts discharged.
 Hence, some sole proprietors who file for Chapter 13 only have to pay back some of their debt.